-Camping and RVing are a major part of the US economy.
+Camping and RVing are major parts of the US economy.
 As a result, it receives a considerable amount of research related to current trends, economic impacts, and projections for the future.
 In recent years, largely due to the Covid-19 pandemic, interest in camping and RVs surged, attracting many new people to the lifestyle.

 The following data is derived from several reports and data collection efforts spearheaded by industry leaders, including the Recreational Vehicle Industry Association (RVIA) and Kampgrounds of America (KOA).
 The RVIA conducts regular studies of the RV industry, providing key data to RV manufacturers and RV-related businesses.
 KOA, a leader in the campground market, publishes an annual report of survey data assessing the camping community’s demographics, interests, and trends.